 You can select from 4 different package types, namely:

 - Build your own

-The differences to note here are the type of yacht your money gets you.
-Classic packages offer monohull yachts on the 43-46ft range, and Luxury packages afford you access to catamarans in the 40-45ft range.
+The difference is the type of yacht your money gets you here.
+Classic packages offer monohull yachts in the 43-46ft range, and Luxury packages afford you access to catamarans in the 40-45ft range.

 The luxury packages also include all the amenities available like air-conditioning, a host and half board meals.
 You can add a host and air-conditioning to the Build Your Own package.

 The options are below:

 - Full Yacht (ideal for larger groups)